Winson-030/dify-kubernetes/README.md

 > Feel free to raise issues or email me if you need support 😊 [Email](mailto:a623719265@gmail.com)

+## Develop Plan

+### Add ssrf proxy component

+I have develop ssrf proxy yaml file but not integrate into `dify-deployment.yaml` and `dify-mirror-deployment.yaml`.
+Thanks for the issue [#4](https://github.com/Winson-030/dify-kubernetes/issues/4) and I will add ssrf_proxy back ASAP.
+You can get this file `dify/middleware/ssrf.yaml`.

 ## How to use

 ### Clone the repository